Skip to main content

 Humanities - 2 courses

-In addtion to the humanities courses listed above, language courses at the 3rd-quarter level or higher may be used to satisfy the Humanities area of the Eighth College Breadth Requirement.
+In addition to the humanities courses listed above, language courses at the 3rd-quarter level or higher may be used to satisfy the Humanities area of the Eighth College Breadth Requirement.
 Language courses encourage community engagement by empowering students to interact with members of the many communities where the language is used.
 These language courses also help students understand the viewpoints of these communities and the challenges they face.

 Below is the list of language courses accepted for the Eighth College Humanities Breadth Requirement.
 Courses numbered 1** refer to any upper division course numbered 100-199.